 PPRC focuses on reducing toxics at their sources.
 Source reduction provides environmental protection that effectively reduces both pollution and businesses’ costs.
 Preventing pollution at the source prevents harmful downstream exposures and costly cleanups.
-PPRC has been at the forefront of developing partnerships that serve to reduce toxics in processes and products while also improving economic vitality.
+For over two decades, PPRC has been at the forefront of developing partnerships that serve to reduce toxics in processes and products while also improving economic vitality.
 Here are some of the current projects we are involved with:

 In 2014, PPRC is providing technical assistance training workshops for rural communities throughout the Northwest to reduce the harmful impacts of FOG (or fats, oils, and grease) in sewer lines.
 These one-day workshops will help communities, which may lack technical resources, to: